deepkit-rest/rest/src/rest/README.md

 In a Create Action, `RestGenericSerializer` will purify(deserialize and validate) the request payload against a schema generated from the entity based on fields decorated with `InCreation`, and then assign the payload values to a new entity instance.

+> During the deserialization, DeepKit will automatically transform primary keys into entity references for fields decorated with `Reference`.

 Let's say `Book` is defined like this:

 ```ts